 Freelance writing no doubt is flexible in terms of schedule, work preference, number of hours, the place to work and even payment rate.
 While all these are fantastic advantages to a freelance writer, there are other issues that pose challenges to even the savviest of freelancers.
 There’s a hustle that comes with freelancing, having known that you do not have a guaranteed paycheck is part of the freelance writer challenge as well as tax issues.

 Once you’ve started earning from writing, you must begin to report your income to the IRS.
 But how do you go about this report if you know next to nothing about freelance writer taxes?
 It becomes even more difficult because the tax situation for people is unique based on different factors like investment, ownership, and marriage.
-We are ready to help you out on tax matters as a freelancer.

 The freelance writer's income pattern is unique and many times, cobbled together.
 Filing taxes for freelance writers is a bit complex factoring in their self-employment status and retirement plans.
 Below are what you should know if you fall in the above category: